 Upon return from MODULEN, the pointer value is stored in RC.
 The example uses the PEEKCLONG function to return the 200 bytes at that location, using the \$CSTR200. format to produce a blank-padded string that replaces the null termination.

-For more information about the PEEKLONG functions, see the PEEKCLONG function and the PEEKLONG function in SAS Language Reference: Dictionary.
+For more information about the PEEKLONG functions, see "PEEKCLONG Function" in SAS Functions and CALL Routines: Reference and "PEEKLONG Function" in SAS Functions and CALL Routines: Reference.

 Using Structures